The analysis presented on the website is based on the data from newest edition (2025).

 Main issues

-• Sphingosine 1-phosphate receptor modulators’ reimbursement was only implemented in 2021-2022 in V4 states and thus the percentage of target population treated with those drugs was very low: 0%-9% in all V4 countries.
+• Sphingosine 1-phosphate receptor modulators’ reimbursement was implemented in 2021-2022 in V4 states an and in 2023 the share of the target population treated with these preparations remained very low (3-11% of potential patients) across the region.

 • Population burden in V4 states is much lower than the European Union average.
 A decreasing trend or stabilization of DALY values was observed in V4 states in past years.